bostonhuman/javascript-.each-method/README.md

 # Components that make the app run

 * The selector creates a jQuery object containing all li elelemts.
 The .each() method calls an anonymous function for each of the list items in the matched set.
+* The this keyword refers to the current element node in the loop.
+It is used to access the value of the current element's id attribute, which is stored in a variable called ids.